Explained Simply: What is a Merchant Services Provider?

-Your merchant services provider is a vital partner to help you grow and operate your business.
-They facilitate credit card processing for your business and provide other vital services.
-The key services offered by a merchant services provider to businesses include:
+Your Merchant Services Provider is a vital partner that can help you operate and grow your business.
+They facilitate credit card processing and provide other important services for your business.
+Essential services offered by a merchant services provider include:

-- Providing technology to track payments, understand business data, and collect outstanding invoices
+- Providing your business with technology to track payments, understand business data, and collect outstanding invoices.

 What is a Merchant?